6uhrmittag/KB/docs/blog/til/README.md

 - cordless vacuum cleaners are amazing and don't need >20min battery life
     - easy to use tools are key to developing routines
 - decoration does improve the quality of life more than I thought
-- I still can not believe the cost of a "good" ergonomic office chairs and why it's not normal to own one
+- I still can not believe how expensive "good" ergonomic office chairs are and why it's not normal to own one
 - I think I prefer a loud neighbourhood over a quiet one.
 Are they quiet on purpose, or because they don't exist at all?

 ### personal projects, contributions, etc.

 - r.i.p. [admindojo.org](https://twitter.com/6uhrmittag/status/1137113822609772554).
-I still believe in you
+I still believe in you, but hosting you on azure was a pain(but [CTFd](https://github.com/CTFd/CTFd) is a great platform to host Capture The Flag events).
 - Taskbutler got a few cool updates
     - [proactive virtual assistant](https://github.com/6uhrmittag/taskbutler/tree/feature-assistentrelay)
     - [calculate the total of a shopping list](https://github.com/6uhrmittag/taskbutler/releases/tag/2.2.4)
     - [track incoming parcels(unfinished)](https://github.com/6uhrmittag/taskbutler/tree/feature_parceltracking)
 - I made my first donation to a personal project, and it felt awesome
 - I think I've found my first minor security bug, that allows checking the [actual existence of a bank account number by IBAN](https://twitter.com/6uhrmittag/status/1290898819375411200).
-They still haven't fixed it, so it might be intentionally
+They still haven't fixed it, so it might be intentional

 ## 10.05.20
 !> Don't use exit(0) during development!